AWS Client VPN Endpoint Setup: A Comprehensive Guide

 Two types of user-based authentication support client VPN endpoint.

-1. Active Directory Authentication: An active directory will contain all user’s information.
+1. Active Directory Authentication: An active directory contains all user’s information.
 To access the endpoint, users must provide the username and password, and the active directory will verify the user’s credentials against its database.
+This is typically implemented in big organizations that has an active directory.

 2. Federated Authentication: Federated authentication means the users can access multiple resources or tools in a cloud environment with a single login credential.